tldr-pages/tldr/pages/windows/get-filehash.md

 # Get-FileHash

-> Calculate and display a file's hash.
+> Calculate a hash for a file.
 > More information: <https://docs.microsoft.com/powershell/module/microsoft.powershell.utility/get-filehash>.

 - Calculate a hash for a specified file using the SHA256 algorithm: